In 2014, 75 people completed the Stabilization program, and 22 graduated from LifeHouse.

 We also run a unique, intensive, five-month addiction treatment program called LifeHouse.

-In this program clients live in a small building beside the main shelter that offers a safe and secure environment to address issues such as trauma and abuse histories, mental health issues, and anger, and work to overcome addictions.
+In this program, 11 men live in a small building beside the main shelter that offers a safe and secure environment to address issues such as trauma and abuse histories, mental health issues, and anger, and work to overcome addictions.
 By helping men address their addictions and related issues, we help them restore their confidence and move towards a self-sufficient life.

 As studies have shown that the longer an individual remains in treatment, the greater the likelihood that they will be able to achieve long term sobriety and stability, our Aftercare programs play a key role in the success of LifeHouse graduates.